yibie/grid-table/README.md

 - Open .grid: M-x grid-open or M-x grid-table-find-file
 - Save: In the grid buffer, press C-c C-w.
 It will prompt for a path if the file is new.
 - Open CSV: M-x grid-table-find-file-csv
+- Export to rST: From a grid buffer, run `M-x grid-table-export-as-rst`.
+- Insert as rST: From a text buffer (e.g.,  .org file), run `M-x grid-table-rst-insert-table-from-file` and select a `.grid` file to insert it as an rST table.

 ### Common Key Bindings (grid-table-mode)